 For the report pursuant to Article 26(7), the RCC performing the forecast validation shall as a comparison to the social welfare loss reflected by forecast error one also calculate the change of economic surplus for SDAC and economic surplus from the exchange of balancing capacity or sharing of reserves with and without allocation of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves.

-For the calculation of forecast error two the RCC carrying out the forecast validation shall compare per day-ahead market-time unit the amount of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves allocated with the market-based allocation process with the optimal allocation based on actual day-ahead energy bids from the relevant day instead of forecasted bids.
+For the calculation of forecast error two, the RCC carrying out the forecast validation shall compare per day-ahead market-time unit the amount of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves allocated with the market-based allocation process with the optimal allocation based on actual day-ahead energy bids from the relevant day instead of forecasted bids.
 If the market-based allocation resulted in higher allocation of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves than what would have been allocated with actual day-ahead energy bids, the difference shall be used for forecast error two.
 For the determination of forecast error two, the volume of this over-allocated cross-zonal capacity for the exchange of balancing capacity or sharing of reserves shall be weighted with the welfare impact pursuant to paragraph (4).
 The validation period considered for such weighting factor shall be specified by all application TSOs of the relevant balancing capacity platform in accordance with Article 16(7)(a).

 If the RCC performing forecast validation is not also designated to perform the market-based cross-zonal capacity allocation pursuant to Article 16(3)(a), all application TSOs of a balancing capacity platform shall provide the RCC with the data pursuant to Article 21(2)(b) and (c) and Article 21(3) and other data necessary to carry out forecast validation pursuant to paragraph (1)(a).